Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Methodology and Theoretical Properties

 which is insufficient to effectively differentiate $\lambda_r(\Kb_y)$ from $\lambda_{r+1}(\Kb_y)$.
 For illustration, consider a simple case where $\lambda_j(\bSigma_y)=N,j\le r$ and $\lambda_j(\bSigma_y)=c,j>r$ for a positive constant $c$.
-Then by inequality (\ref{equ3.3}) we only get $\lambda_r(\Kb_y)\ge {(c+o(1))}/{\log(N)}$, the right hand side of which tends to 0 as $N\rightarrow \infty$.
-The next lemma shows that with Assumption \ref{asum:1}-\ref{asum:3}, the asymptotic lower bound shall be a positive constant, i.e., $\lambda_j(\Kb_y)\asymp1,j\le r$. \begin{lemma} Assume Assumption \ref{asum:1}, \ref{asum:2} and \ref{asum:3} hold, the eigenvalues of the population multivariate Kendall's tau $\Kb_y$ satisfy $\lambda_j(\Kb_y)\asymp1,j\le r$ {and} $ \lambda_j(\Kb_y)=O_p(1/m),j>r$, where $m=\min\{N,T\}$. \end{lemma} By Lemma \ref{lem1}, we are ready for constructing the estimators for factor number $r$.
-Given observations $\by_1,\by_2,\cdots,\by_T$, first get the sample multivariate Kendall's tau matrix by Equation (\ref{equ:equ3.2}), and calculate its eigenvalues $\lambda_j(\hat \Kb_y),j=1,2,\cdots,N$.
-We give two estimators motivated separately by the ``ER" method in \cite{Ahn2013Eigenvalue} and the ``TCR" method in \cite{Xia2017Transformed}, which are both eigenvalue-based criteria. \cite{Ahn2013Eigenvalue} also proposed another estimator called ``GR".
+Then by Inequation (\ref{equ3.3}) we only get $\lambda_r(\Kb_y)\ge \{c+o(1)\}/{\ln(N)}$, the right hand side of which tends to 0 as $N\rightarrow \infty$.
+The next lemma shows that with Assumptions \ref{asum:1}-\ref{asum:3}, the asymptotic lower bound shall be a positive constant, i.e., $\lambda_j(\Kb_y)\asymp r^{-1},j\le r$. \begin{lemma} Assume Assumptions \ref{asum:1}, \ref{asum:2} and \ref{asum:3} hold, the eigenvalues of the population multivariate Kendall's tau $\Kb_y$ satisfy $\lambda_j(\Kb_y)\asymp r^{-1},j\le r$ {and} $ \lambda_j(\Kb_y)=O(1/m),j>r$, where $m={\rm min}\{N,T\}$. \end{lemma} By Lemma \ref{lem1}, we are ready for constructing the estimators for factor number $r$.
+Given observations $\by_1,\ldots,\by_T$, first get the sample multivariate Kendall's tau matrix by Equation (\ref{equ3.2}), and calculate its eigenvalues $\lambda_j(\hat \Kb_y),j=1,\ldots,N$.
+We give two estimators motivated separately by the ``ER" method in \cite{Ahn2013Eigenvalue} and the ``TCR" method in \cite{Xia2017Transformed}, which are both eigenvalue-based criteria.
+Ahn and Horenstein \cite{Ahn2013Eigenvalue} also proposed another estimator called ``GR".
 Actually ``TCR" is a transformed version of ``GR" with slightly better performance illustrated in \cite{Xia2017Transformed}.

 \textbf{Estimator 1: Multivariate {Kendall's tau} Eigenvalue Ratio (MKER)}